robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 So let's initially use the bare-bones modal panel and see how we get on.

-#### Hook the *modal-login* Assembly into your *app.js* Module
+## Hook the *modal-login* Assembly into your *app.js* Module

-Just follow the same pattern as we used for the other panel Assembly modules:
+Follow the same pattern that we used for the other panel Assembly modules:

 - In your *app.js* file: